Shimelis Abdisa

-Shimelis Abdisa (Oromo: Shimallis Abdiisaa; Amharic: ሽመልስ አብዲሳ) is an Ethiopian politician serving as the president of the Oromia Region since 18 April 2019.
-He is also Chief of Staff of the Prime Minister since 2018.
+Shimelis Abdisa (Oromo: Shimallis Abdiisaa; Amharic: ሽመልስ አብዲሳ) is an Ethiopian politician.
+He serves as president of the Oromia Region since 18 April 2019.
+He is also Chief of Staff of Prime Minister Abiy Ahmed since 2018.

 According to Reuters, he is the leader of Koree Nageenyaa, a secret service that commits unlawful detentions and extrajudicial killings in Oromia Region.

-Life and political career
+Early life

 Shimelis Abdisa was born near Ambo, West Shewa Zone, Oromia Region, Ethiopia.

+Career

-Before appointed as President of Oromia Region, he has served in various roles including chief of staff of Prime Minister Abiy Ahmed.
-For instance, he served as Head of the Office of the Prime Minister replacing Fitsum Arega in November 2018, who had served as Ambassador of Ethiopia to US.
-On 18 April 2019, the Oromia Regional State Council appointed Shimelis as the president of the Oromia Region, preceded by Lemma Megersa.
-The Oromia Broadcasting Network called the election to replace Lemma Megersa.
+He served as Head of the Office of the Prime Minister beginning in November 2018.
+On 18 April 2019, the Oromia Regional State Council appointed Shimelis as president of the Oromia Region.
+The Oromia Broadcasting Network called the election.